searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 ## Known Issues
 **Custom Armor Stand Clipping**: Armor placed on the Armor Stand Female and Armor Stand Male prefabs has clipping issues causing parts of the armor to not be displayed.
 I have not been able to fix this as of yet.
 Feel free to reach out if you know things about meshing and you have ideas for a solution.

+**Unclosable Doors**: Some doors added by this mod cannot be closed.
+I've fixed this for one door but the others lack animations that allow them to close.
+I tried fixing this but animations are not something I know much about so changing animations at runtime has proven challenging.

 **Config Changes on Dedicated Server**: Configuration changes made to a dedicated server using an in-game configuration manager do persist after logging out and re-connecting  but they are not saved to disk on the server until the server is shut down.
-A pull request to fix this has been made.
+Once Jotunn updates this issue should be resolved.

 **Placement Glitch**: There is one pickable that will appear to not be created when placed.This is because it falls through the ground is pushed back up after a short period of time.
 If you wait it will appear.

 **Impossible Recipes**: Forcing pickable pieces to always require resources equal to or greater than what they drop when picked means that if a pickable piece is unattainable in the Vanilla game, then the recipe for it can never be unlocked.
 I am currently considering how I want to address this and whether this should be considered a bug or not as it is a consequence of the intended behavior to prevent infinite resource exploits.
-It is still possible to unlock these recipes via console commands or using other mods like ExpandWorld to populate them in the world.
+It is still possible to unlock these recipes via console commands or using other mods like [ExpandWorld](https://valheim.thunderstore.io/package/JereKuusela/Expand_World_Data/) or [Immersively Obtainable Blue Mushrooms](https://valheim.thunderstore.io/package/Goldenrevolver/Immersively_Obtainable_Blue_Mushrooms/) to populate them in the world.

 ## Planned Improvements
 - Resolve known issues.
 - Patch and enable more prefabs by default.
-- Adding comfort values to pieces added by the mod with a config setting to enable/disable them.
 - Integrate the material replacement method that GoldenRevolver demonstrated as a configurable option.
 - Learn how localization works and add localization options to the mod.